FC Yakutiya Yakutsk: 2016 financial crisis and dissolution

 With comments like that it was clear that the club's days were numbered.
 Previously, the state had supplied Rb 30 million in funding, but in April 2016 this was cut to just 15.
 Even this was slow in being disbursed to the club and there were serious questions raised as to whether the club would even be able to complete the 2015–16 season, let alone compete in the next.
 Sports Minister Gulayev estimated that the debts of the club would grow to around Rb 100 million rubles if they continued to play in the Second Division and that it would be better to switch the club to a lower league where it would be cheaper to run.
 However, Gulayev acknowledged several issues with this plan: firstly that applications for the third division closed in April 2016, but the second division season did not finish until May and secondly that the third division was an amateur competition which also included their farm team Yakutia-RSDYuFSh.
 By the time of their game against Chita towards the end of April, the financial situation was critical and the company was on the verge of collapse according to supporters groups.
 By the middle of May, it was looking highly unlikely that the club would be able to fulfill its remaining fixtures, with head coach Sergey Shishkin remarking that, "I think that our match [against Irtysh Omsk] is likely to be our last.
 Apparently, we're not going to travel".

 These fears were confirmed three days later when the club informed their opponents that they would not be able to fulfill these fixtures and 3–0 technical defeats were awarded against them, and in addition, they were fined Rb 1 million by the Russian Football Union.
 As a result of these conceded games, the club slipped to eighth place and were relegated.
 This was essentially irrelevant however, as they were banned from taking part in the Second Division the next season as a result of their failure to fulfill fixtures.
 By the end of 2016, all avenues of exploration had been exhausted and the only way to proceed now was for the club to declare bankruptcy with a wage arrears of around Rb 9 million.

-On the 8 April 2017, FC Yakutia Yakutsk were formally expelled from the Russian Football Union.
+On 8 April 2017, FC Yakutia Yakutsk were formally expelled from the Russian Football Union.